Personalized Medicine & Applied Engineering M.S. Program

 Curriculum

-The program is 1 full year: Summer (8 weeks) + 1 academic year (Fall and Spring)
+The program is one full year: Summer (eight weeks) plus one academic year (Fall and Spring)

 Course Requirements

 Given that the Master’s program will attract students from many different backgrounds, students will be granted flexibility by being able to select the focus of their research theses as well as their electives.
 For example, students with a strong engineering background may want to focus on medical school focused classes, while medical students may want to focus on engineering related courses.
-In order to graduate, students will need to take a total of 9 courses, of which 7 courses are required and 2 of the courses can be chosen from Yale-wide technical electives approved by the DGS.
+In order to graduate, students will need to take a total of nine courses, of which seven courses are required and two of the courses can be chosen from Yale-wide technical electives approved by the Director of Graduate Studies.

 The following seven courses are required of all master’s students: